Pio-code/g6-2025-website/docs/_pages/publicperception.markdown

 <!-- Introduzione -->
 <div style="font-size: 1.05rem; line-height: 1.8; color: #222; font-family: 'Merriweather', serif; max-width: 800px; margin: 0 auto;">

   <p>This section of the project focuses on public perception, analyzing how different mammal species are discussed and perceived in the <strong>Reddit</strong> community.
-This work leverages <strong>Natural Language Processing (NLP)</strong> and <strong>deep learning models</strong> to understand the <strong>tone, frequency, and thematic context</strong> of discussions involving these species.</p>
+This work leverages <strong>Natural Language Processing (NLP)</strong> and <strong>deep learning models</strong> to understand the tone, frequency, and thematic context of discussions involving these species.</p>

   <p>The objective is twofold:</p>
   <ol>